 Extensive route notes and a variety of files will be distributed to entrants via email a week or two before the event.
 In the mean time use the interactive map for an overview of what lies ahead (subject to change); toggle the elevation & grade on/off by clicking the key. *Please note plugin's 'grade' is experimental so take it with a pinch of salt, especially where rocky outcrops may be present.

 Head straight out of Bristol through Bath and watch the trail of lights climb the Cat 4 climb of Bathwick Hill; the biggest of the ride.
 Continue on easily navigated roads to Devizes, passing The Crammer where legend has it Wiltshire folk were caught by the Excisemen raking for ‘the moon’.
-Continue down the Avon Valley through Salisbury and edging The New Forest, along the coast and around Poole Harbour, watching out for luxury Sunseekers this time!
-Pass through the chocolate box village of Milton Abbas and past the Abbey in the Dorset Hills and on.
+Continue down the Avon Valley through Salisbury and edging The New Forest, along the coast to Poole Harbour.
+Moonrakers wane as Sunseekers come into view; those luxury yachts at Poole Quay!
+Heading home pass through the chocolate box village of Milton Abbas and past the Abbey in the Dorset Hills and on.
 Into Somerset passing Glastonbury Tor and across The Levels to Axbridge.
-Then use The Strawberry Line railway path through the end of The Mendips passing orchards to stop at The Strawberry Line Cafe before returning to Bristol.
+Then use The Strawberry Line railway path through the end of The Mendips and pass orchards to stop at The Strawberry Line Cafe before returning to Bristol.

 There will likely be sand on the promenade and mud on the Strawberry Line.
 Nothing many others haven’t managed in the past.